Blue toruses = 8 protons

 Move mouse on image for nuclear structure of

-Beryllium 8 decay form
+Beryllium 8

 .

-The nucleus of Beryllium 8 highly instable, quickly decomposes to Helium 4, yielding two alpha particles.
+The nucleus of Beryllium 8 highly instable, quickly decomposes to Helium 4, yielding two alpha particles

 Magnetic forces holds together the two toroid trias of deuterium inside both He4 nucleus, but not between He4 !